 To enroll in a master program, you typically need a career-qualifying degree from a higher education institution, for example a bachelor degree.
 There are defined exceptional cases in some federal states in postgraduate and artistic master’s programs, where an aptitude test can stand in place of a university degree.
 The admission to a master’s program is predominantly dependent on the proof of special qualifications with regard to the specific requirements of the respective study program.
 Special knowledge of languages, an acceptance test, or a high good bachelor score can be such entry requirements.

 Besides consecutive master's programs whose content build on a bachelor's program and which continue or extend the subject matter studied in the undergraduate stage, higher education institutions can also offer postgraduate master's programs; the latter require the student to have at least one year of qualified professional (career) experience.
-Postgraduate programs are not listed on www.studienwahl.de!
-Please consult www.hochschulkompass.de instead.
+For postgraduate programs please consult www.hochschulkompass.de.

 Master's degrees attained at universities and equivalent higher education institutions, universities of applied sciences, or colleges of art/music fundamentally qualify holders for admission to doctoral programs.
 Master's degrees gained at universities and universities of applied sciences give graduates the opportunity to enter higher intermediate or executive career paths in the public administration.